zeyad-kay/signal-viewer/README.md

 # Signal Viewer
 This is a desktop GUI for viewing edf signal files and providing basic controls for playing, pausing, scrolling, zooming and saving pdf reports for the uploaded signals alongside spectrograms.

-Multiple signals can be viewed simultaneously by uploading an edf file, then the GUI syncs the plots.
+Multiple signals can be viewed simultaneously by uploading an edf file, then the GUI automatically syncs the plots.

 # Setup